 1991 Tor reprint

-Simmons also does the nearly unbelievable job of bringing the city of Calcutta to life on the page - I believe he was in the city for only several days to do research - all dreadful, dank atmosphere, swarming noxious crowds, shadowy cult secrets, and bloated and rotting corpses.
-It's all so palpable, and strikingly unique in the annals of '80s horror fiction.
+Simmons also does the nearly unbelievable job of bringing an unhallowed, nightmare version of Calcutta to life on the page - I believe he was in the city for only several days to do research - a dank dreadful atmosphere, swarming noxious crowds, shadowy cult secrets, and bloated, rotting corpses.
+It's so palpable, and strikingly unique in the annals of '80s horror fiction.
 And those with some knowledge of India's ancient religious myths will find the tale all the more disturbing.
 But in the end the only true evil, the only evil ever, is human and never divine.

 The song of Kali is now sung, the age of Kali has begun.
 Listen.

 "The world is pain/O terrible wife of Siva/ You are chewing the flesh/Your tongue is drinking the blood, O dark Mother!
 O unclad Mother/O beloved of Siva/The world is pain."